 Selected as an artist-in-residence for the National Park Service Centennial, Rolland spent several weeks at the Homestead National Monument working on what is her first solo release—an album of original songs based on Willa Cather’s Prairie Trilogy and the stories of early homesteaders in the U.S. The album was released in 2018.

-CLASS: All levels vocal class with Rebekah Rolland
+CLASS: Novice/Intermediate Fiddle with Rebekah Rolland